Cartridges of the World: A Reloading Manual, A Wildcatting Guide

 * Current and obsolete

-Here's what else you can expect in the 13th edition of Cartridges of the World:
+Here's what else you can expect in Cartridges of the World:

-* 55 all-new factory manufactured and wildcat cartridge listings, complete with illustrations
+* More than 50 new factory manufactured and wildcat cartridge listings, complete with illustrations

 * Updated reloading data and reloading recipes